Ys-Zhou/MyHexo/source/_posts/Processing.md

 - Spark Streaming will add new streaming data to the tail of exist data
 - Can use library built on Kinesis Client Library (KCL) to handle data from Kinesis Data Streams
 - Can do huge ETL on Redshift using Spark

+### Apache Hive
+- Run SQL code (HiveQL) on unstructured data that live in Hadoop, Yarn, or S3
+- Easier and faster than writing MapReduce even Spark code for simple queries
+- Highly optimized
+- Highly extensible
+  - External applications can communicate with hive using JDBC or ODBC

+#### Hive Metastore
+- Structure definition on the unstructured data that is stored on HDFS, EMRFS, etc.
+- External Hive Metastore